FORMATIONS (TO&E), PART 1

 White Army can be divided to three kinds of troops:

 Leadership of Suojeluskunta organisations had some roots in other earlier Finnish organisations that had wanted to end Russian rule in Finland.
-Some of them like Kagaani and Voimaliitto had been planning use of violence for this purpose already earlier, in 1918 many of their leading figures appeared to Military Council, which organised starting of White Army.
+Some of them like Kagaani and Voimaliitto had been planning use of violence for this purpose already earlier, and in 1918 many of their leading figures appeared to Military Council, which organised starting of White Army.
 Typically Suojeluskunta organisations were local and this combined with suspicion concerning trust-worthiness of those officers that had earlier served in Russian Army.
 Local Suojeluskunta organisations often had their roots in "security guards" established for general strike of 1905, but it was the "svoboda" of Russian military after Russian revolution, which really got most of the large amount of them established.
-Basically "svoboda" was Russian military going off control: They were shooting their officers, acting violently, being intoxicated, looting everything they wanted etc. As Kerenski government had disestablished police earlier there were no police to take care about public safety.
+Basically "svoboda" was Russian military getting out off control: They were armed soldiers executing their own officers, acting violently, being intoxicated, looting everything they wanted etc. As Kerenski government had disestablished police earlier there was no police to take care about public safety.
 When war started local Suojeluskunta units were (more or less) organised under one nation-wide leadership.
 Hired (hiring them started in 14th of February) recruited units basically had the situation as Suojeluskunta units, but they were established during the war.

 TRAINING AND LEADERSHIP: